-He's known today as the swingingest guy on the planet and the man behind Playboy magazine, but before he became the biggest Playboy of them all, Hugh Hefner was an Army Soldier in World War II.
+Hugh Hefner is best known as the swingingest guy on the planet and the man behind Playboy magazine, but before he became the biggest playboy of them all, Hugh Hefner was an Army soldier in World War II.

-"I've never thought of Playboy, quite frankly, as a sex magazine," says Hefner.
-"I always thought of it as a lifestyle magazine in which sex was one important ingredient.
+"I've never thought of Playboy, quite frankly, as a sex magazine," Hefner said.
+"I always thought of it as a lifestyle magazine in which sex was one important ingredient."

 Hefner embraced his free-swinging lifestyle to the end, dying on Sept.
 27, 2017, at his home, the Playboy Mansion, in the Holmby Hills area of Los Angeles.
 He was 91.

 "I would like to be remembered as somebody who has changed the world in some positive way, in a social, sexual sense, and I'd be very happy with that," he once said.
 "I'm a kid who dreamed the dreams and made them come true."

 Whether you want to learn more about other famous veterans, polish up your resume, find veteran job fairs in your area, or connect with employers looking to hire veterans, Military.com can help.
 Sign up for a free Military.com membership to have job postings, guides and advice, and more delivered directly to your inbox.